Wantook/MVVM/README.md

 Created using .NET MAUI in an MVVM format.
 The UI was bad but don't worry, I will regularly update it.

-### Features

-* Add a Task
-* View the list of tasks added
-* Delete a Task

 ### Problem

-* Colors of both View Tasks and Delete Tasks change whenever pressed.
-* Bad UI
+* Fix the UI more
+* Add and Delete works.
+But will only show on the UI once I pressed the Add button again.

 ### Demo